damerei/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+*MongoDB, as well as many so-called NoSQL databases, are most apposite for so-called unstructured data, where there is no pre-defined or naturally imposed schema.
+Indeed, because it is based on JSON key-value pairs, one need not be too worried  about dealing with the complexities of declaring sub-algebraic (enumerated) data types.
+Conversely, this greatly reduces the probative and investigatory powers of a NoSQL database, unless the underlying data formats are well defined.
+Moreover, NoSQL systems such as Mongo tend to be - because of the focus on unstructured key-value pairs - more easily amenable to a MapReduce style distributed framework.

 - What is "NewSQL", and what is it trying to achieve?

+*NewSQL refers broadly to a class of databases which need to be scalable and highly distributed (an arena at which NoSQL excels) but have strong needs for guarantees on performance, read-write security, and structural preservation (often making a relational schema apposite).
+Broadly speaking, they form a spectrum of databases that seek to combine certain benefits of NoSQL with certain benefits of traditional RDM systems; the particular mix needed for particular use cases will naturally involve tradeoffs (viz. the CAP theorem).
+One of the most interesting of these is FoundationDB, acquired by Apple some years ago, which is a transactional, highly distributed and scalable, but imposes no particular model; instead it is "multi-model" in the same sense Wolfram Language or Lisp are "multi-paradigm" programming languages.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this